 Like everything we had today, there was nothing fancy about these layered potatoes.
 It was simple and well-made, not to mention very comforting, the type of dish you’d want on a cold wintry day.
-Rich and creamy, Ren and I both loved it.
+Rich and creamy, we both loved it.
 It’s clearly one of the restaurant’s most popular dishes as nearly every table had it.

-For dessert, Ren and I both went with these delicious cottage cheese dumplings with sour cream and sour cherry.
+For dessert, we both went with these delicious cottage cheese dumplings with sour cream and sour cherry.
 The cottage cheese balls were coated with toasted breadcrumbs giving them a nice crunchy coating.
 They weren’t too sweet either and went well with the tanginess of the sour cherry.

 Photobombed by our jovial server.
 This picture pretty much sums up what dining at Stand25 is like.
 The atmosphere is refined but fun and unpretentious, much like their food.